joshmtlau/curriculum-vitae/README.md

 # Curriculum Vitae

-This CV is formatted using the [Awesome CV](https://github.com/posquit0/Awesome-CV) template.
+This is the CV of Mu-Te Lau, formatted using the [Awesome CV](https://github.com/posquit0/Awesome-CV) template.

+The GitHub Actions workflow automatically compiles the CV and push the compiled PDF to the `pdf` branch.
+You can view the compiled PDF [here](https://joshmtlau.github.io/curriculum_vitae/pdf/cv.pdf).

+# Building
-It is compiled using the Docker image `dante-ev/latex-action`.
+The CV is compiled using the Docker image `dante-ev/latex-action`.
 The PDF may not be rendered correctly if using another LaTeX compiler.

 Assuming you have Docker installed, you can compile the CV by running: